AlexanderDilthey/MHC-PRG/README.md

 Welcome to MHC-PRG.

-MHC-PRG is a program that utilizes a Population Reference Graph of the human MHC region to improve genome inference (link to publication with more details will be inserted soon).
+MHC-PRG is a program that utilizes a Population Reference Graph of the human MHC region to improve genome inference (http://biorxiv.org/content/early/2014/07/08/006973).

 We have tested MHC-PRG on samples with relatively high coverage (>30x).
 It may or may not work well on sample data with less coverage (we would certainly appreciate any feedback).